George Hamilton, Comte d'Hamilton: Marriage and children

 Elizabeth, the eldest, was born in England in 1667 and baptised on 21 March at St Margaret's, Westminster, in an Anglican ceremony.
-The other two were born in France and were brought up as Catholics.
-According to the conventions of the time, the eldest, being a Protestant, married a Protestant; the younger two, being Catholics, married Catholics.
+The others were born in France and were brought up as Catholics.
+The eldest married a Protestant; the younger two married Catholics.
 All three married Irish viscounts and were therefore known as the "three viscountesses".

-Lord Beaulieu, who had the portrait of George Hamilton used in this article in his collection of paintings, was one of Elizabeth's grandsons.
-Her descendance through her two sons went extinct in 1764.
-However, her second daughter, called Catharine, married in 1705 James Hussey and was by him mother of Edward Hussey-Montagu, 1st Earl Beaulieu.
+Lord Beaulieu, who owned the portrait of George Hamilton used in this article, was one of Elizabeth's grandsons.
+Her descendance through her two sons went extinct in 1764, but her second daughter, called Catharine, married in 1705 James Hussey and was by him mother of Edward Hussey-Montagu, 1st Earl Beaulieu.

 Later life

 Second Anglo-Dutch War

 On 4 March 1665 the Second Anglo-Dutch War (1665–1667) broke out.
-It seems that Hamilton volunteered in the Royal Navy and participated on 3 June 1665 O.S. in the naval battle of Lowestoft, an English victory.
+Hamilton joined the Royal Navy as a volunteer and on 3 June 1665 O.S. took part in the naval battle of Lowestoft, an English victory.